October in Rome: what is Ottobrata Romana?

-Ottobrate romane were originally October day trips to Rome's countryside.
+Ottobrate romane tradition began as day trips to Roman countryside.

 The expression "ottobrata romana" generally conjures up images of basking in Rome's Indian summer sunshine in October.